dcbaker/imgui/README.md

   - stb_textedit.h
   - stb_truetype.h

 No specific build process is required.
 You can add the .cpp files to your project or #include them from an existing file.
+A meson build system is provided for meson's wrap functionality, but there is no requirement or recommendation to use meson over another build system.

 Your code passes mouse/keyboard inputs and settings to Dear ImGui (see example applications for more details).
 After Dear ImGui is setup, you can use it like in this example: